Skip to Main Content

 One of the best ways to start selecting a style is by listening to your design agency.

-They will most likely use stock photos as placeholders, and you can use these as a guide to the sort of picture you should be getting to fill each space on the site.
-They don't need to be identical, but make sure you're replacing like for like - don't provide a picture of your warehouse to replace a picture of your team in a meeting.
+Many design agencies will use stock photos as placeholders if you're planning to get your own photos taken, and you can use these as a guide to the sort of picture you should be getting to fill each space on the site.
+They don't need to be identical, but make sure you're replacing like for like - for example, don't provide a picture of your warehouse to replace a picture of your team in a meeting.

 How to get website photos